imkacarlson/i18n-POC/README.md

 Currently working to internationalize a Kotlin/JS project.
-This is just some messing around/proof-of-concept code for calling [Polyglot.js](https://airbnb.io/polyglot.js/) from Kotlin.
+This is just some messing around/proof-of-concept code for calling <a href = "https://airbnb.io/polyglot.js/" target = "_blank">Polyglot.js</a> from Kotlin.